ahgamut/rust-ape-example/README.md

    function and `#![restricted_std]`.

-2. In the source code for Rust's `std` crate, change a `cfg_if` in `$HOME/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/src/rust/library/backtrace/src/backtrace/mod.rs` to not use the `noop` trace instead of depending on `libunwind`.
+2. In the source code for Rust's `std` crate, change a `cfg_if` in `$HOME/.rustup/toolchains/<your-host-nightly-toolchain>/lib/rustlib/src/rust/library/backtrace/src/backtrace/mod.rs` to use the `noop` trace instead of depending on `libunwind`.

 ```diff
 --- mod.rs	2022-06-21 12:52:21.724053459 +0530